ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 ---

-If you want more, either head over to [Amazon](https://www.amazon.com/Tension-Bigger-Stronger-Resistance-Training-ebook/dp/B08W24VNSM/) and click that buy button or send me a message and I’ll hook you up.
+If you want more, head over to [Amazon](https://www.amazon.com/Tension-Bigger-Stronger-Resistance-Training-ebook/dp/B08W24VNSM/) and click that buy button or send me a message and I’ll hook you up.

 ## Pretty cool, right?